DexterBulwark/VirtualServiceAgreements/README.md

 ### Signature

-The signature should be recieved as a **base64** encoded image which will be converted on our end and placed into the signature section.
+The signature should be received as a **base64** encoded image which will be converted on our end and placed into the signature section.

 The image should be a **3000x500** image (JPG, JPEG, PNG, PDF).
-The dementions should be maintained for consistency.
+The dimensions should be maintained for consistency.

 ### Times

 All times should be in UTC time.
-The one exception being the `intialServiceDate` and `intialServiceTime`.
+The one exception being the `initialServiceDate` and `initialServiceTime`.
 These fields should be expected as a string and look like this:

 ```json
 "initialServiceDate": "Jan 02, 2024",